 Training courses are provided by registered training organisations.

 For further information go to food safety supervisors qualifications information.

 Food safety program

-In Victoria, all class one and two food premises need a food safety program
+In Victoria, all class one and some high-risk class two food premises need a food safety program

 A food safety program is a written plan that shows what a business does to ensure the food it sells is safe for people to eat.
 It is an important tool to help businesses handle, process or sell potentially hazardous foods.
 This is necessary to maintain safe food handling practices and protect public health.